Out-of-Distribution Generalization in Time Series: A Survey: Conclusion

-\paragraph{Domain-Invariance Models} Domain-invariance methods seek to construct universal feature representations that enable models to maintain stable performance across different domains or environments, thereby mitigating performance degradation caused by distribution shifts.
+Domain-invariance methods seek to construct universal feature representations that enable models to maintain stable performance across different domains or environments, thereby mitigating performance degradation caused by distribution shifts \cite{Ott2022MM}.
 First, they optimize the feature representations to maintain consistency across domains, effectively tackling distribution shifts \cite{24,28}.
 For example, conditional generative adversarial networks can discretize the output space and learn conditionally domain-invariant representations, improving adaptation to different interactive environments \cite{24}.
 Furthermore, techniques such as the Koopman operator can map complex nonlinear temporal dynamics to linear spaces, bolstering model adaptability and stability in changing environments \cite{25}.
 For example, Koodos \cite{52} incorporates the Koopman operator to linearize time evolution, combined with a multi-scale attention mechanism to capture feature distribution evolution.
-This approach enables models to remain stable and adaptable over continuous temporal changes, effectively handling distribution drifts in dynamic environments.
+This approach enables models to remain stable and adaptable over continuous temporal changes, effectively handling distribution shifts in dynamic environments.
+Likewise, ST-Norm \cite{Hu2023icdm} uses invertible normalizing flows to transform spatio-temporal data into a unified, stationary distribution, thereby removing both spatial and temporal shifts.
+TCVAE \cite{He2024TNNLS} employs a temporal conditional variational autoencoder to model dynamic distributional dependencies, adapting to distributional shift by conditioning latent variables on temporal factors.
+INNT \cite{dengalleviating} also utilizes an invertible neural network to map time series into a latent space, where a pre-training strategy explicitly minimizes the distribution divergence between historical and future data.
 Additionally, some methods maximize distributional diversity to preserve heterogeneity while minimizing differences to reinforce domain invariance \cite{53}.
-Lu et al. \cite{54} propose an iterative framework that identifies “worst-case” potential distribution scenarios and reduces discrepancies.
+Lu et al. \cite{54} propose an iterative framework that identifies worst-case potential distribution scenarios and reduces discrepancies.
 Furthermore, targeted enhancement strategies and adversarial training introduced during the fine-tuning phase improve the robustness of the model and the performance of the cross-domain, ensuring efficiency on unseen distributions \cite{28,55,56}.
-Applying hyperdimensional computing and multi-scale attention mechanisms enhances generalization when dealing with multi-sensor data and continuous distribution drifts \cite{57,58}.
+Applying hyperdimensional computing and multi-scale attention mechanisms enhances generalization when dealing with multi-sensor data and continuous distribution shifts \cite{57,58}.